leelabsg/Gene-test-pipeline/README.md

    **Before executing this function, place the plink or plink2 file on the current directory**

   * Read_Annovar function
-      * Converting the chromosome name from chr1-22, chrX-Y to 1-22, X-Y and read the annotation result as a table
+      * Converting the chromosome name from chr1-22, chrX-Y to 1-22, X-Y and read the annotation result as a csv
         (the chromosome name may be inconsistent at times, so a conversion may be necessary)

         *Input = (Annovar result multianno.txt file, Name to save after converting)*